 2 tablespoons chopped herbs (basil, parsley, chives, etc.)

 Place a wire rack inside of a rimmed baking sheet.
 Cut the tomatoes crosswise into ¼-inch slices.
 Arrange the tomatoes on the rack and sprinkle both sides with salt.
 Let sit for about 10 minutes, then pat dry with paper towels.

 In a small bowl, beat the eggs with the buttermilk.
 In another bowl, stir together the cornmeal, flour, Parmesan, 1 teaspoon salt, and ¼ teaspoon ground pepper.
 Dip a slice of tomato in the egg mixture, then dredge in the cornmeal mixture until well coated.
 Transfer to the wire rack and repeat with the remaining tomato slices.

-Add ¼ inch of canola oil to a cast iron skillet and heat over medium heat until it shimmers.
+Add ¼ inch of canola oil to a No.12 Field Skillet and heat over medium heat until it shimmers.
 Working in batches, fry the tomatoes, turning them once with a spatula, until golden brown, 3 to 4 minutes per side.
 Transfer the fried tomatoes to a wire rack until all of the tomatoes are finished.

 Transfer the fried tomatoes to a serving platter, drizzle with mayonnaise and sprinkle with chopped herbs.
 Serve with lemon wedges.

 Seasoning Rating: Best

 Deep and shallow frying are great ways to add seasoning to your skillet or Dutch oven.
 We recommend using the largest skillet you have to help maintain a steady oil temperature for even frying.

 Best—These dishes are the best options for building resilient seasoning, and surefire choices for getting tricky pans back on track.